aekasitt/faust/README.md

 The script records the following times (appending to `bench/results.csv` file):
 * **Cold Import Time** - The amount of it takes to import the models (step 1)
-* **Cold Validation Time** - The amount of time it takes to validate the models before dynamic type validator has been cached
+* **Cold Validation Time** - The amount of time it takes to validate the models before dynamic type validator has been cached (step 2)
-* **Warm Validation Time** - The amount of time it takes to validate the models after dynamic type validator has been cached
+* **Warm Validation Time** - The amount of time it takes to validate the models after dynamic type validator has been cached (step 3)

 ### Run the Benchmark